EDS349 Energy and Society

 Through active participation in class discussions, student presentations, group work, visual and written assignments students develop their skills in critical thinking.
 The course aims to encourage reflection on both their own and other people's attitudes, values and norms and develop self-reflection around the relationships between society and nature as well as scientific and interpersonal relationships.

-Three workshops will be run by the Learning Centre on digital story-telling on three separate occasions through the course.
-The Learning Centre will also provide both technical supervision and support outwith these workshops and throughout the course period.
+Three short seminars will be run by the Learning Centre on digital story-telling will run in the first two weeks of the course.
 This is a continuance of the successful experience of using similar assessment methods in EDS348 Environmental Politics and Governance.

 Part 1: The Power of Power

 1.Introduction: Energy in Human History

 Class considers the earliest human relationships to energetic resources, our reliance on these for adaptation.
 The class considers the necessary coincidence between our discovery of fire, the domestication of animals, the rise of slavery and the establishment of the first city-states in Mesopotamia and the Levant.
 The class traces the harnessing of energetic resources to increase production, manufacture and enable transport.
 This is placed in context of early discussions of human adaptation, human calorific necessities and ¿stone age economics¿.
 It considers the role of slaves and beasts of burden in early exploration and conquest (including the Spanish conquest of the Americas), but also the way in which distinction between humans and beasts were frequently blurred by crown and church.